-CRJU 1030 - Corrections (3 credit hours, 2250 minutes)
+CRJU 1030 - Corrections

 Provides an analysis of all phases of the American correctional system and practices, including its history, procedures, and objectives.
 Topics include: history and evolution of correctional facilities; legal and administrative problems; institutional facilities and procedures; probation, parole, and prerelease programs; community involvement; alternative sentencing; rehabilitation; and staffing.